Hasan-Amkieh/ders_program_test/README.md

 # Atsched

-Atsched is a scheduling application made for every university student in the world
+Atsched is a scheduling application made for every university student in the world.
+A small demo can be found here: https://www.youtube.com/watch?v=EfM8tdEUbUc

 ## Download